ministryofjustice/probation-offender-search-indexer/README.md

 ### Rebuilding an index

 To rebuild an index the credentials used must have the ROLE `PROBATION_INDEX` therefore it is recommend to use client credentials with the `ROLE_PROBATION_INDEX` added and pass in your username when getting a token.
+In the test and local dev environments the `prisoner-offender-search-client` has conveniently been given the `ROLE_PROBATION_INDEX`.

 The rebuilding of the index can be sped up by increasing the number of pods handling the reindex e.g.